-If you are teaching online courses, video conferencing with a group class or running webinars, there are a lot of factors to keep in mind.
+If you are teaching live online classes, video conferencing with a group class, or running webinars, there are a lot of factors to keep in mind.
 The content you present will, by its nature, be different than what you might present offline in a similar setting.
 Teaching a course or running a meeting in a live setting allows you to directly interact with the other participants.
 Online there are tools that emulate this interaction, but the distance requires some adjustments to the presentation.

 Below we’re going to discuss 6 ways to more effectively run your live online classes and webinars to maximize attendee engagement and ensure your content is both delivered and absorbed effectively.

 In a live setting, a student benefits from a number of factors to keep them engaged.
 They see the smile and nod of the teacher, the thoughtful glances of other students, and the active and exciting back and forth that can build in conversation among those students.
 In online classes build moments of validation to help build self-efficacy in your students.
 This is especially important if you are teaching an introductory or gateway topic that can see high drop-off rates because of student discouragement.
 Give them something easy to do up front that they will feel good about.